Pangako Sa 'Yo: Plot

-The story begins with the romance between Amor de Jesús (Eula Valdez) and Eduardo Buenavista (Tonton Gutierrez).
-Eduardo's mother, Doña Benita (Liza Lorena), opposes the relationship since Amor was a housemaid and because she wanted Eduardo to marry Claudia Zalameda (Jean Garcia) for political reasons.
-Doña Benita asked Eduardo's older brother, Diego (Jestoni Alarcon), who was also attracted to Amor, to separate them.
-Upon seeing Diego trying to rape Amor, Eduardo mistook it as them having a relationship, breaking his heart and prompts him to marry Claudia.
-The now-pregnant Amor was banished from the Buenavista hacienda and she returns to her mother in Manila, who was living at the Payatas dumpsite.
-She vows revenge on the Buenavista family when she learns that Eduardo has married Claudia.
+The story begins with the romance between Amor de Jesús (Valdez) and Eduardo Buenavista (Gutierrez).
+Eduardo's mother, Doña Benita (Lorena), opposes the relationship because Amor is a housemaid and she wants Eduardo to marry Claudia Zalameda (Garcia) for political reasons.
+Doña Benita enlists Eduardo's older brother, Diego (Alarcon), who is also attracted to Amor, to separate them.
+Eduardo mistakenly believes Diego and Amor are involved when he sees Diego trying to sexually abuse her, leading him to marry Claudia.
+Pregnant and banished from the Buenavista hacienda, Amor returns to her mother in Manila, living at the Payatas dumpsite.
+She vows revenge on the Buenavista family upon learning of Eduardo's marriage to Claudia.

-After giving birth to her daughter, María Amor (Kristine Hermosa), Amor and her friend, Lourdes (Amy Austria-Ventura), survived by working in clubs.
-Amor caught the eye of a rich American named James Powers (James Cooper), who brings her to the United States.
-She leaves María Amor and her mother, Chayong (Perla Bautista), behind at the dumpsite and sends money to them from time to time.
-James Powers proves abusive towards Amor, forbidding her from returning home when a landslide hit the dumpsite.
-Amor, thinking that her mother and daughter had died, and in retaliation for all his abuses towards her, does not get her husband medical help when he suffered a stroke.
-James Powers dies and Amor inherits his fortune.
+After giving birth to her daughter, María Amor (Hermosa), Amor and her friend Lourdes (Austria-Ventura) survive by working in clubs.
+Amor catches the eye of a rich American, James Powers (Cooper), who brings her to the United States.
+She leaves María Amor and her mother, Chayong (Bautista), at the dumpsite, sending money to them periodically.
+James proves abusive, preventing Amor from returning home when a landslide hits the dumpsite.
+Believing her mother and daughter have died and retaliating for his abuses, Amor does not seek medical help when James had a stroke.
+He dies, and Amor inherits his fortune.

-Eduardo and Claudia have two children: Angelo (Jericho Rosales) and Lia (Jodi Sta.
+Eduardo and Claudia have two children: Angelo (Rosales) and Lia (Sta.
 Maria).
-Eduardo is the governor of the province of Punta Verde while Claudia has become the ever-elusive queen of illegal gambling in Punta Verde.
-Angelo is a rebel who dislikes his father while Lia is a sweet, devout Catholic teenager who cares for the feelings of her loved ones.
+Eduardo serves as the governor of Punta Verde, while Claudia becomes the elusive queen of illegal gambling in the province.
+Angelo, a rebel, dislikes his father, whereas Lia is a sweet, devout Catholic teenager who cares deeply for her loved ones.

-Amor's daughter survives the landslide and is adopted by Isko (Cris Daluz) and Belen Macaspac (Eva Darren).
-The couple found drawings Eduardo made for Amor, signed "Ynamorata" near the abandoned child, so they decided to call the little girl they found Ynamorata.
-Isko and Belen have their own children: Caloy, who hates Yna, and teenager Flerida (Hazel Ann Mendoza).
+Amor's daughter survives the landslide and is adopted by Isko (Daluz) and Belen Macaspac (Darren).
+They find drawings Eduardo made for Amor, signed “Ynamorata,” near the abandoned child and name her Ynamorata, later shortened to “Yna.”
+Isko and Belen have their own children: Caloy, who hates Yna, and teenager Flerida (Mendoza).

-Doña Benita regretted forcing Eduardo to marry Claudia, as her daughter-in-law turned out to be cruel.
-On her deathbed, she tried to explain that she was the one who broke Eduardo's relationship with Amor, but died before being able to do so.
+Doña Benita regrets forcing Eduardo to marry Claudia, who turned out to be cruel.
+On her deathbed, she tries to confess to breaking Eduardo and Amor's relationship but dies before doing so.
 To atone for her sins, Doña Benita's spirit haunts the dreams of the grown Yna.

-Twenty years later, Yna and Eduardo accidentally meet, and Yna dreams of Doña Benita showing her that her past lies in the Buenavista family.
-Intrigued, she gets a job working as a housemaid in Eduardo's household.
-Yna and Angelo fall in love, much to Claudia's chagrin.
-She looks down on housemaids and servants, and actively makes Yna's life a living hell.
+Twenty years later, Yna and Eduardo accidentally meet.
+Yna dreams of Doña Benita revealing that her past is connected to the Buenavista family.
+Intrigued, she gets a job as a housemaid in Eduardo's household.
+Yna and Angelo fall in love, much to the dismay of Claudia, who looks down on housemaids and makes Yna's life miserable.